jozefg/drafts/conats-for-cheap.md

 ## The Code

-Now that we have some idea of how to formalize coinduction can we port this to JonPRL?
-Well we have natural numbers and we can take the intersection of types..
+Now that we have some idea of how to formalize coinduction, can we port this to JonPRL?
+Well, we have natural numbers and we can take the intersection of types...
 Seems like a start.
-Looking at that example we first need to figure out what `⊤` corresponds to.
+Looking at that example, we first need to figure out what `⊤` corresponds to.
 It should include all programs, which sounds like the type `base` in JonPRL.
 However, it also should be the case that `x = y ∈ ⊤` for all `x` and `y`.
-For that we need an interesting trick
+For that we need an interesting trick:

 ``` jonprl
     Operator top : ().